pwnall/w3gram-server/Protocol.md

 #### WebSocket Close Codes

+The WebSocket server can close the connection during the HTTP Upgrade request with the following codes.

+* 400 - the listener ID is missing or invalid
+* 403 - the Origin header does not contain an authorized origin
+* 429 - the application developer has exceeded its quota of (simultaneous) device connections

 The WebSocket server can close the socket using one of the following codes.

-* 4403 - the WebSocket URL does not include a valid receiver ID; this code was chosen as an alias for HTTP 403 in the user-defined WebSockets close code range (4000-4999)
-* 4429 - the application developer has exceeded its quota of (simultaneous) device connections
+* 4410 - the push server has received another connection using the same device ID
 * 4400 - the receiver sent a malformed (non-JSON) request, or the request was too large
 * 4404 - the receiver sent a request that was not understood by the server
 * 1001 - the WebSocket server is shutting down; the receiver should try re-connecting to the same WebSocket URL, using exponential backoff

-Upon receiving a 4403, 4400, or 4404 code, the receiver should not attempt to re-connect to the server.
+Upon receiving a 4410, 4400, or 4404 code, the receiver should not attempt to re-connect to the server.